mlesniak/libgdx-kotlin-gradle-engine/README.md

 It would be nice to move around the scene with standard WASD keys and mouse movements; I've done it for another private project where I directly used OpenGL in Go (and thus it's a bit boring to implement it again).

+### Fix rendering artifacts

+There are still some rendering artifacts and not completely accurate rendering of small triangles; this is probably due to my choice of algorithms and my initial decision to use Floats instead of Doubles.
+In hindsight, using Floats probably wasn't worth it.

 ## Examples

 ![](animation-head.gif)